 We walked into the building and went up to floor 3.
 Then we went out the back of the building (we had to ask people for these instructions, so hopefully, you won’t).
 There was a large open area with a bridge to the right.
 After crossing the bridge, the trail split and went to several of the activities that were going on.

 The Observation Point trail climbs up behind the booths and leads to a overlook platform.
 The trail is flat and runs for about a half mile along the bench.
 At the end of the trail is a large platform that overlooks the ski resort.
 Even though you can see the parking lot for much of the way, there are beautiful alpine flowers, and animals along the trail.

 We saw a doe with her fawn, which was still covered with spots.
 There were different kinds of squirrels criss-crossing the trail, too.
 We stopped to watch a squirrel and heard a noise behind us.
 About 30 feet away stood a moose in the thick foliage.
 We watched as she paralleled the trail and her calf came out into the open.
 The calf was so beautiful, but we were a little worried about proximity.
 We had to wait until these moose moved back from the trail a bit before we could proceed.
 The funny thing was, though we were within a few hundred yards of the full parking lot, no one else seemed to see the mama moose and her calf.

-The Barrier Free Trail at Snowbird is free.
-It is paved, and we took the stroller the entire way.
+The Observation Point Trail at Snowbird is free.
+This trail is paved and we pushed our stroller the entire way.
 This is a great summer stroll for anyone.